expo/expo/docs/versions/unversioned/guides/push-notifications.rst

       }
     }]
   }

+The HTTP status code will be 200 also if all of the messages were successfully delivered to the Android and iOS push notification services.

 **Important:** in particular, look for an ``details`` object with an ``error`` field.
 If present, it may be one of three values: ``DeviceNotRegistered``, ``MessageTooBig``, and ``MessageRateExceeded``.
 You should handle these errors like so: